chocolatey/choco-wiki/ChocolateyFAQs.md

 The [relevant bits of the release notes](https://github.com/chocolatey/choco/wiki/ReleaseNotes#099-march-3-2015) for the FAQ:

  - [Security] Prompt for confirmation: For security reasons, we now stop for confirmation before changing the state of the system on most commands.
 You can pass `-y` to confirm any prompts or set a value in the config that will globally confirm and behave like older versions of Chocolatey (`allowGlobalConfirmation`, see `choco feature -h` for how to enable).

+Some folks may find the change quite annoying.
+The perspective of some folks isn't the perspective of everyone and we have some very security-conscious folks that want a verification of what they requested is what they end up with.
+So this prompt is extremely important for them.
+We are moving to a more secure by default approach so this change was important to get us there.
+Security related changes are some of the only things you will see that affect Chocolatey in such a way.

+We spent many months stressing over this change because of the breaking part and decided it wasn't going to get easier to change later.
+We've added the ability for you to set Chocolatey back to the way it was before with `allowGlobalConfirmation` and if the prompts annoy you, you should probably look at making this change.